-Leading Embedded Emerging Lacking The school board has frequent, effective training that develops teamwork and understanding or roles and responsibilities.
-The school board has regular training that develops teamwork and understanding of its roles and responsibilities.
-The school board sometimes has trainings on a variety of issues.
-The school board has little training. • The school board and superintendent have effectivel delineated and mutually resperesponsibilities. • The school board and superintendent have delineated responsibilities.
-The school board and superintendent do not have clearly delineated responsibilities.
-The school board and superintendent have effective, going processes for collaborati · · The school board and superintendent have some processes for collaboration.
-The school board and superintendent have few, inconsistent processes for collaboration.
-The roles and responsibilities the central office staff are clea understood and transparent.
-The roles and responsibilities of the central office staff are somewhat understood and transparent.
-The development and distribution of leadership and roles and responsibilities at the central office are unclear.
+Leading Embedded Emerging Lacking • The school board has frequent, effective training that develops teamwork and understanding of its roles and responsibilities. • The school board has regular training that develops teamwork and understanding of its roles and responsibilities. • The school board sometimes has trainings on a variety of issues. • The school board has little training. • The school board and superintendent have effectively delineated and mutually respected responsibilities. • The school board and superintendent have delineated and mutually respected responsibilities. • The school board and superintendent have delineated responsibilities. • The school board and superintendent do not have clearly delineated responsibilities. • The school board and superintendent have effective, on- going processes for collaboration. • The school board and superintendent have several processes for collaboration. • The school board and superintendent have some processes for collaboration. • The school board and superintendent have few, inconsistent processes for collaboration. • The roles and responsibilities of the central office staff are clearly understood and transparent. • The roles and responsibilities of the central office staff are mostly understood and transparent. • The roles and responsibilities of the central office staff are somewhat understood and transparent. • The development and distribution of leadership and roles and responsibilities at the central office are unclear.